FangzhengZhang/Simple-Game-Server-Management-Tool/README.md

   - curl check
   - MySQL server check

+- After UI done, Allowed user to add email information from UI
+- After UI done, Allowed user to add DNS information from UI
+  - Need to find a library to do this.
+  - Need to understand how to do it.

 # Starting idea:
 This project should have the following components"
 1. A page to let user check the status of the game server (in boxed review).